dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 ## Voting on deposits

 A sidechain will be created with X amount of locked coins.
-**Note:** Its important to remember this, later we see that we must make sure there is a available locked coins on the sidechain, thats why only one M3 message is allowed per sidechain and only miners can create M3.
+**Note:** Its important to remember this, later we see that we must make sure there is a available locked coins on the sidechain, that’s why only one M3 message is allowed per sidechain and only miners can create M3.

 Two new op codes are suggested op_withdraw - this is an op that represents coins locked on a parent chain that are withdrawn op_deposit [explain more]

 Coins that are locked in a sidechain use OP_DEPOSIT op code with the parent genesis. this means only a deposit from that parent can unlock the coins, when coins are locked back (send to the parent chain) they are sent back to an OP_DEPOSIT.
-Coins that are locked in a parent use OP_WITHDRAW lock that specifies the address and target sidechain, this can only be unlocked with deposits from that sdeichain.
+Coins that are locked in a parent use OP_WITHDRAW lock that specifies the address and target sidechain, this can only be unlocked with deposits from that sidechain.

 **SPV Proof**
 An SPV Proof is a way of verifying a transaction is part of a block.